DoSomething/rfcs/003-graphql.md

 ## Drawbacks/Alternatives

-Using GraphQL relies on more tooling than traditional REST HTTP requests (since you'd likely want a purpose-build GraphQL client).
+Using GraphQL relies on more tooling than traditional REST HTTP requests (since you'd likely want a purpose-built GraphQL client).
 It also means we're investing in a particular technical stack that may not always be as popular [as it currently is](https://www.apollographql.com/docs/intro/benefits/#ready-for-production) (whereas REST isn't going anywhere).

 We also considered [JSON:API](https://jsonapi.org/), which is popular in the Ember.js world & solves similar issues.